7 Super Experiences!

 Day 2 - Alms Giving & Khouang Si Waterfalls

 Get up early to observe the Buddhist Alms Giving Ceremony at 5:40 am if you like.
 And then take a short visit to the Morning Market.
 In the afternoon, you will take a trip to local villages of Lao minority groups at Ban Ouay Village.
-Then drive to the wonderful Khouang Si Waterfalls where you can splash around in the turquoise pools or wander around in the forest trails.
+Then drive to the wonderful Kuang Si Waterfalls where you can splash around in the turquoise pools or wander around in the forest trails.
 Later, go back to the city to catch the sunset at Wat Phabath.

 The first visit today will be Wat Xieng Thong.
 This 15th-century wat is the most important in Luang Prabang and one of the most important in the entire country.
 Until the revolution of 1975, Wat Xieng Thong was a royal temple, supported by the royal family.
 During the 1960s, Wat Xieng Thong was completely remodeled and redecorated, becoming the splendid temple we see today.
 Walk down a few steps from the temple to the Mekong River, where you'll board a traditional slow boat for the next part of the journey.